andreeGiurgiu/KG/README.md

 ## 📁 `ReportAnalysis/`

-This folder includes the main analysis conducted throughout the project:
+This notebook includes the main analysis conducted throughout the project:

 - 📊 **Comparative analysis** between our original ontology and the `merge_ontology` provided in the course.
 - 🔗 **Final merged ontology** combining our model with the class-provided ontology for the final assignment.